 The course aims to provide students with an advanced integrated knowledge and understanding of core topics, with general principles set in particular contexts:

-- Signalling and cancer, including cell and molecular biology of signaling and cancer, DNA repair and apoptosis
+- CELL CYCLE, SIGNALLING AND CANCER, including cell and molecular biology of signaling and cancer, DNA repair and apoptosis.

 - Practical research skills